 How to pick a butternut squash

-Butternut squash is a winter squash that can sometimes be found at the store year around, but it’s best in the early fall through winter months.
-Winter squashes have thick skin and can be stored for long periods of time.
+Butternut squash is a winter squash that can sometimes be found at the store year-round, but it’s best in the early fall through winter months.
+Winter squashes have thick skin and can be stored for long periods.
 Look for one with no green spots, mold, or bruises.
 A few scratches or nicks are fine, but no deep cuts.
 It should feel heavy for its size.

 How to cut a butternut squash